 Turkey vultures can smell carrion from over a mile away and have the best sense of smell out of all birds.

-Ospreys are excellent fishers, with fish making up 99 percent of their diet.
+Ospreys are excellent anglers, with fish making up 99 percent of their diet.
 They have been known to eat more than 80 different species of fish.
-They have a wingspan of 6 feet and are nearly 2 feet long.
-Ospreys are light birds, only weighing in at 4.5 pounds.
+They have a wingspan of 1.82 meters (6 feet) and are nearly 0.6 meters (2 feet long.)
+Ospreys are light birds, only weighing in at 2.04 lbs.

 Because of their appetite for fish, these birds can be found near ponds, rivers, lakes, and coastal waterways worldwide.
 They can be seen diving from 100 feet in the air to pluck fish from the water.
 Ospreys can dive up to three feet into the water to grab fish, but they prefer to hunt in shallower areas.

-Ospreys prefer to nest on the tops of dead trees and have adapted to urban areas, often using light posts and utility poles to build their nests on.
+Ospreys prefer to nest on the tops of dead trees and have adapted to urban areas, often using light posts and utility poles to build their nests.

 5. Trumpeter Swan

 Trumpeter swans are North America’s largest native waterfowl.
-They have a wingspan of 6.5 feet and a body length of 5 feet.
-The trumpeter swan can weigh up to 30 pounds but are still able to fly on long migrations.
+They have a wingspan of 2 meters (6.5 feet) and a body length of 1.5 meters (5 feet.)
+The trumpeter swan can weigh up to 13.6 kgs (30 lbs) but still fly on long migrations.

 They often feed on underwater greenery, dabbling around like ducks.
 Trumpeter swans live near rivers, lakes, ponds, marshes, and prairie regions in wetland areas.
 They are monogamous and mate for life, usually not even taking a new mate if their mate dies.